 - Leaking pipes or water tank.
 The gas water heater tank itself, as well as the pipes leading away from it, can occasionally develop water leaks.

-Gas Water Heater Replacement
+Gas Water Heater Replacement in NJ

 If your gas water heater is more than a decade old, water heater repair may be impossible, or at least not worth the effort and cost.